 Pieter de Hooch – [1629-1684] Another Dutch Golden Age painter from South Holland (Rotterdam).
 He was part of the Delft Guild of St Luke and painted in a similar Baroque style to his peers.
 He is known for his works that showcased domestic scenes.
 De Hooch’s paintings hang in the Rijksmuseum (Amsterdam), The Louvre (Paris), National Gallery (London), Metropolitan Museum of Art (New York) and Getty Center (Los Angeles).
 Hooch died in Haarlem at age 55.

-Aelbert Cuyp – [1620-1691] Another well-known Dutch Golden Age painter who also hailed from South Holland (Dordrecht).
-He is renown for his paintings of Dutch landscapes.
+Aelbert Cuyp – [1620-1691] This Dutch Golden Age painter was also born in South Holland, in the city of Dordrecht.
+He is renown for his paintings of Holland landscapes.
 Cuyp’s paintings can be found among the collections of the Rijksmuseum (Amsterdam), The Louvre (Paris) and National Gallery of Art (Washington D.C.).

 Vincent Van Gogh – [1853-1890] This post-impressionist painter was born in Zundert (North Brabant) and is considered one of the most influential artists in history.
 He was prolific in his creations, producing nearly 1,000 paintings during his short life.
 Unfortunately, he never saw success as an artist during his lifetime.
 He suffered from bouts of mental illness and frequent delusions.
 He cut off part of his own ear with a razor in 1886 and just a few years later, killed himself at age 37 with a self-inflicted gunshot wound to the chest.
 Today, the Van Gogh Museum in Amsterdam attracts over 2 million visitors a year.
 His paintings are among the most expensive ever sold, including a self-portrait that was purchased in 1998 for $71 million.
-In 2017, a film entitled ‘Loving Vincent‘ was released which has been nominated for an Academy Award.
+In 2017, a movie about the famous artist, entitled ‘Loving Vincent‘, was released and earned an Academy Award nomination.
+It was the first ever completely oil-painted animation film.

 Hendrik Willem Mesdag – [1831-1915] This 19th century artist was from the ‘Hague School’ and is known primarily for his marine and sea-oriented paintings.
 His most famous work is the circular ‘Panorama Mesdag’; completed in 1881, it stands 14 meters high and is 120 meters in circumference.
 It offers a 360-degree view of the Scheveningen beach community and the North Sea from a perspective in the dunes.
 In addition to the Panorama Mesdag (the only panorama from the time still in its original location), there is a separate Mesdag Museum (also in The Hague).
 Willem Hendrik Mesdag was born in Groningen and died in The Hague.
 His works can be found in the Rijksmuseum (Amsterdam), Musee Orsay (Paris) and the National Gallery of Art (Washington D.C.).